 Once the design is cut, carefully weed the vinyl (remove any of the excess vinyl) and you’ll be left with your backwards text on a clear sheet.

 Position the text on the tshirt and apply.

 Put the scrap fabric over the design and use the hot iron to press down firmly.
 Try to limit the movement of the iron but be careful not to leave more than 20-30 seconds.
 You may singe the scrap fabric a bit but your design should be fine.

 Before pulling up the clear sheet, test the corner and make sure the words stay down.
 If they don’t, re-apply heat and pressure until it’s properly adhered.

-Click the link below to get the Crafty AF Silhouette cut file!
+Click the link below to get the Crafty AF Cricut file!